onza/gulp_playground/readme.md

+# Gulp for developing static website templates.
-# Demo of using Gulp as a task manager for handwritten development of static website templates right in the browser.
+### Demo on using Gulp as a task manager for developing handwritten static website templates right in the browser.
 There are certainly cleaner and nicer methods.
-The gulpfile.js is based on my long-standing configuration file, which has been optimized for my needs over and over again. ...
+The gulpfile.js is based on a long-standing configuration file, which has been optimized for my needs over and over again. ...

 ## List of all tasks used
 - Deleting the distribution folder on new build.